ProfReusch2026MOR/t01-Capacitated-Vehicle-Routing-Problem/README.md

 ## Project Overview
 This repository contains the Operations Research group project for Team 01.
-The project analyzes a capacitated vehicle routing problem for deliveries from Dr. Oetker depot in Bielefeld to Lidl stores in the OWL region.
+The project addresses a Rich Capacitated Vehicle Routing Problem (RCVRP), optimizing the logistics and distribution network from the central Dr. Oetker depot to various Lidl retail stores across the Ostwestfalen-Lippe (OWL) region in Germany.

 ***************